 If you’re looking to save money on a move, you’re going to have to consider getting rid of items you no longer need.

-Whether your moving long distance or locally, the more items you have the more the move is going to cost.
+Whether you are moving long distance or locally, the more items you have the more the move is going to cost.
 Make sure to get rid of, sell, or donate as much stuff as possible if you want to save money on your move.
 Here are charities that offer free donation pick up if you need assistance.

 If you’re moving long distance, consider getting rid of all your heavy cheap furniture.
 If you do the math, you’ll find that buying inexpensive furniture at your destination will likely be less money than moving your heavy cheap furniture.